MokkaCicc/rpweapons/README.md

-# Fabric Example Mod

-## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.

-## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+# RP Weapons

+This a lightweight fabric mod that add dagger and spears.
+This is mainly to learn how to mod and how gradle work, I do not plan to release it on curseforge.
+All sprites and enchanting logic cames from the [Gate of Babylon mod](https://github.com/Draylar/gate-of-babylon) and this is a far better mod than this.